Modeling the emission spectra of polycyclic aromatic hydrocarbons by recurrent fluorescence: Results

 Figs. \ref{fig:PES}b) and \ref{fig:PES}c) show the corresponding PE spectra for An$^+$ and Py$^+$, respectively.
-Similarly as for Np$^+$, clear vibrational progressions are also seen in the D$_0$ states of both An$^+$ and Py$^+$ cations.
-In the anthracene case, the bands found at 7.47 eV, 7.65 eV, and 7.84 eV correspond to a vibrational frequency of about 1500~\cm, comparable with the experimental PE spectra of Boschi and coworkers, within 100~\cm\ residual error.\cite{boschi1972photoelectron} In the case of Py$^+$, the bands located at 7.41 eV, 7.60 eV, and 7.78 eV correspond to a vibrational frequency of 1490~\cm, in satisfactory agreement with the values of 1390~\cm\ measured by Boschi and Schmidt\cite{boschi1972photoelectron-bis} and 1450~\cm\ according to Vala and coworkers.\cite{vala1994electronic} Relative to Np$^+$, the electronic excited states spectra of the two other cations exhibit broader peaks, without a clear progression and in agreement with experiments.\cite{boschi1972photoelectron,szczepanski1993electronic,boschi1972photoelectron-bis,vala1994electronic}
+Similarly as for Np$^+$, clear vibrational progressions are also seen in the S$_0$ $\rightarrow$ D$_0$ transition of both An$^+$ and Py$^+$ cations.
+In the anthracene case, the bands found at 7.47 eV, 7.65 eV, and 7.84 eV correspond to a vibrational frequency of about 1500~\cm, comparable with the experimental PE spectra of Boschi and coworkers, within 100~\cm\ residual error.\cite{boschi1972photoelectron} In the case of Py$^+$, the bands located at 7.41 eV, 7.60 eV, and 7.78 eV correspond to a vibrational frequency of 1490~\cm, in satisfactory agreement with the values of 1390~\cm\ measured by Boschi and Schmidt\cite{boschi1972photoelectron-bis} and 1389~\cm\ measured by Mayer and cowokers.\cite{mayer2011threshold} Similarly as for Np$^+$, the cationic excited state bands in the PE spectra of the two other cations are broader compared to the S$_0$ $\rightarrow$ D$_0$ transition, without a clear progression and in agreement with PE experiments.\cite{boschi1972photoelectron,szczepanski1993electronic,boschi1972photoelectron-bis,mayer2011threshold}